In today’s Finshots, we unpack the Niva Bupa Health Insurance Company IPO and how it could be a bet on India’s healthcare future.

 So, to sum it up — the Niva Bupa IPO isn’t exactly an easy call.

-If you’re considering passing on it but still want a piece of the insurance pie, you might want to look at companies like HDFC Bank, which hold strong stakes in reputable insurance firms.
+If you’re considering passing on it but still want a piece of the insurance pie, you might want to look at companies which hold strong stakes in reputable insurance firms.
 That way, you get indirect exposure to the sector, but with a bit more diversification.
+However, if you’re bullish on the health insurance sector, then this IPO deserves your attention.
+The company’s growth potential and unique integrated offerings make it worth a closer look for the long term.

 At the end of the day, two big factors count when it comes to health insurers — credibility and reasonable valuations.
 And it’s the valuation side that has some market experts raising an eyebrow over Niva Bupa’s IPO.